πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Loss of Range of Motion

-Difficulty fully bending or straightening the knee due to swelling, pain, and protective muscle guarding following the injury.
+Difficulty fully bending or straightening the knee due to swelling, pain, and protective muscle guarding.

 Pain with Weight-Bearing

-Inability to bear full weight on the affected leg, altered gait pattern, and discomfort when climbing stairs, squatting, or walking on uneven surfaces.
+Inability to bear full weight on the affected leg, altered gait pattern, and discomfort climbing stairs or squatting.

 Lachman Test